Waxing is a hugely popular method of hair removal and has become a treatment that the majority of beauty parlors now offer to their clientele.

 Engaging in sexual activity is particularly advised against after a Brazilian wax as the skin will be extremely sensitive in this area which can be painful or uncomfortable.

-Another thing you should avoid if you notice the appearance of red bumps or spots around the recently waxed area is picking at them.
-This can cause a breakage in the skin which can introduce bacteria beneath the surface of your skin and opens you up to the risk of infection.
+Another thing you should avoid is if you notice the appearance of red bumps or spots around the recently waxed area is picking at them.
+This can cause a breakage in the skin which can introduce bacteria beneath the surface of your skin and open you up to the risk of infection.

 What Do You Put on Skin After Waxing?